Generate summary with AI

 TP-Link EAP245 is a wifi access point that can be used to extend wireless coverage.
 For example, it can be used alongside a router to create reliable and high-speed internet across multiple floors or rooms.
 The EAP245 model supports MU-MIMO and band steering, which helps to optimize network performance.

-The router supports PoE for easy installation and offers centralized management through the Omada cloud app.
 Additionally, you can create a guest network to provide secure and isolated internet access for visitors.

 Specifications (TP-Link EAP245) | Price: $79 per one access point Standard: 802.11k/802.11v Wifi speed: Up to 1750 Mbps Coverage: Long-range wireless coverage over 2.4GHz and 5GHz Security: Real-time threat monitoring and alerting Warranty: 5-year limited warranty Cloud management: Through the Omada SDN app |

-Reasons to choose this router | Expand your wireless networkPoE and MU-MIMO supportSuitable for large officesGood performance at an affordable priceFree cloud management application |
+Reasons to choose this router | + Expand your wireless network + PoE and MU-MIMO support + Suitable for large offices + Good performance at an affordable price + Free cloud management application |

-Reasons to not choose this router | No client bandwidth controls |
+Reasons not to choose this router | – No client bandwidth controls |

 8. Best mesh wifi system (NETGEAR WBE750)